-15 Things You Might Not Know About Mr. Bean
+15 Fun Facts About Mr. Bean

-Though it was on January 1, 1990 that Mr. Bean made his television debut on England’s ITV, Rowan Atkinson began developing the character more than a decade earlier, while he was pursuing his master’s degree in electrical engineering.
-“I was asked in my first term at Oxford to do a sketch in this one-night show at the Oxford Playhouse, and I’d never written anything,” Atkinson recalls in The Story of Mr. Bean, a feature on The Whole Bean DVD.
-“I’m not really naturally a writer, so I just had to invent sort of 5 minutes of something at 48 hours’ notice.
+Though it was on January 1, 1990 that Mr. Bean made its television debut on England’s ITV, Rowan Atkinson began developing the character more than a decade earlier, while he was pursuing his master’s degree in electrical engineering.
+“I was asked in my first term at Oxford to do a sketch in this one-night show at the Oxford Playhouse, and I’d never written anything,” Atkinson recalls in The Story of Mr. Bean, a feature on Shout!
+Factory's The Whole Bean DVD.
+“I’m not really naturally a writer, so I just had to invent sort of five minutes of something at 48 hours’ notice.
 I just stood in front of the mirror and started to mess about with my face.
 And this strange, surreal, sort of non-speaking character evolved.”

 Because the bulk of the comedy is physical, not narrative, Mr. Bean has not gotten lost in translation.
 “There doesn’t seem to be a country in the world, or not that I have visited, or indeed none that I have heard of, who don't seem to get him, who don’t seem to understand and enjoy the character of Mr. Bean,” Atkinson told ABC.
 “I think, and I’ve always assumed, it’s because he’s basically a child trapped in a man’s body."

 While the beginning of Mr. Bean started by looking in the mirror, Atkinson decided to put faith in what he was doing with his face following that first successful performance at Oxford.
-“In the sketch the following Sunday, I just went through a whole lot of facial expressions,” Atkinson said in a BBC World Service radio interview in January.
+“In the sketch the following Sunday, I just went through a whole lot of facial expressions,” Atkinson said in a BBC World Service radio interview.
 “I’m not sure whether there was a particular narrative, a logic to it, but I did my best and it certainly solicited laughter.
 But since then, I’ve hardly ever looked at my face … I hope it’s doing what I think it’s doing.”

 Atkinson’s creative partner at the time, and the man who helped develop the character of Mr. Bean, was writer-director-producer Richard Curtis.
 The two collaborated on Not the Nine O’Clock News and Blackadder before Mr. Bean ever hit the airwaves.
 Curtis would later make the jump to the big screen as the writer of Four Weddings and a Funeral, Notting Hill, and Bridget Jones’s Diary, and the writer-director of Love Actually, The Boat That Rocked, and About Time.
 (Which explains Atkinson’s cameo in Love Actually.)